My Furnace Keeps Kicking On and Off: What Should I Do?

 - And/or fix other problems that may arise

 While this problem can cause discomfort in your home, it also can be a sign of damage to your system.
 If you are unsure what the problem is and have tried the DIY steps above, you should call in an HVAC repair person to come take a look at your unit.
-Luckily, Same Day Heating & Air Conditioning offers furnace tune-ups, repairs, and replacements!
+Luckily, Same Day Heating, Cooling, Plumbing offers furnace tune-ups, repairs, and replacements!
 No matter what problem is causing your furnace to kick on and off, Same Day is there!